To Shake the Sleeping Self 3/7/2021

 Compared to someone who works for the State Department, or veteran travel writers, I'm not even close to widely traveled.

-I've created two maps to show where I've been.
+I've created three maps to show where I've been.
 I did them for myself as much as for site visitors.
-The first covers places I visited from childhood to the end of 2009 (when I divorced my first wife).
-The second map starts in the fall of 2010.

 There are so many blank spaces on these maps, the markers read like a travel brochure for middle class white Americans.
 I will rectify that.